Jalink-lab/Jalink-lab.github.io/README.md

 ## Single-Molecule Localization Microscopy Tools

 Here you find several [Fiji](https://fiji.sc) scripts and plugins to perform automated (batch) processing of Single-Molecule Localization Microscopy (SMLM) datasets, using the ImageJ plugin [ThunderSTORM](https://zitmen.github.io/thunderstorm/).
 ThunderSTORM is a very useful tool for analysis and visualization of localization microscopy data.
-However, it doesn't have much functionality for batch processing, and it misses other necessary processing steps, like temporal background subtraction and chromatic aberration correction.
+However, it doesn't have much functionality for batch processing, and it misses other necessary processing steps, like multi-color support, temporal background subtraction and chromatic aberration correction.
 We have developed some tools to automate these processes.

 ## Download the complete package: